-ELT241 National Electric Code Prerequisite: As required by program.
+ELT241 National Electric Code

 This course introduces the students to the National Electric Code and text and teaches the student how to find needed information within this manual.
 Emphasis is placed on locating and interpreting needed information within the NEC code manual.
 Upon completion, students should be able to locate, with the NEC code requirements for a specific electrical installation.